iOS: Understanding notifications

-- Alerts/Banners: Displays an alert or banner on the screen
+- Alerts/Banners: An alert or banner appears on the screen.

-- Badges: Displays an image or number on the application icon
+- Badges: An image or number appears on the application icon.

-Note: You cannot display the Notification Center from the lock screen.
-You can swipe on a notification in the lock screen to open the related application.
+You can tap a notification in the Lock screen to open the related application.

-You can see which apps provide notifications and adjust notification settings using Settings > Notifications.
-For additional information, refer to the User Guide for your device.
+You can view which apps provide notifications and adjust notification settings using Settings > Notification Center.
+For additional information, refer to the user guide for your device.

 If you have an app that could send frequent notifications (for example, Mail with high-traffic email accounts, Twitter apps, and so on), your iOS device could wake frequently to display the notification (and affect battery life).
-You can disable "View in Lock Screen" for a particular app in Settings > Notifications > <app name>.
+You can disable Show on Lock Screen for a particular app in Settings > Notification Center > <app name>.